The closure of Kent Peaker Plant and the construction of new towers continue Williamsburg waterfront’s massive transformation.

 Two Trees representatives highlighted that the energy system would be designed by energy experts chosen by the NYPA.
 They also said they would collaborate with the Fire Department and that their proposal could become a pilot project for other neighborhood battery storage facilities across the city.

-If selected, the new green space would be next to Two Trees’ River Ring development, currently under construction.
+If the Two Trees proposal gets approved, the new green space would be next to Two Trees’ River Ring development, currently under construction.

 Other developments reshaping the waterfront along Kent Avenue in the near future are a 36-story twin residential skyscraper at 280 Kent Avenue and a 17-story mixed-use building at 289 Kent Avenue.